KiberJi/KiberJi.github.io/_pages/about.md

 I'm a senoir underaraduate student from [China University of Petroleum, Beijing](https://cup.edu.cn/).
 I will study for a Master of Philosophy in Energy and Climate Economics at [Center for Energy & Environmental Policy Research,Beijing Institute of Technology.(CEEP)]([https://ceep.bit.edu.cn]) in September 2024.
 My research interest includes energy finance, energy economics, climate change economics and social development.

 Currently I am doing research on macro-financial models.
+Those who are interested in research in this area can communicate and cooperate with me.

-Welcome to join [Liao Hua’s team](https://ceep.bit.edu.cn/yjtd/qzxz/b34300.htm) at CCEP, BIT.
+Welcome to join [廖华团队](https://ceep.bit.edu.cn/yjtd/qzxz/b34300.htm) at CCEP, BIT.

 You can find my CV here: [Kiber's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).